vaghul/gitproject/README.md

 # Disclamier

 This application is simple and based soley on the working not on the interface.
 The UI can be developed based on needs.

-# Support

-For any queries and any bugs please mail to vaghulk@gmail.com. we would be happy to help you out.
-Thanks